How to make a solid data processing agreement?

 Model agreement GDPR

 Do you wonder what a model agreement looks like in practice?
 During the second half of November, our white paper on how to make your event (software) GDPR-ready will be published.
 Besides many practical tips & tricks, this white paper will contain a template data processing agreement for events.
-You can pre-order the white paper by sending an email to [email protected].

 As an event manager, you probably work with external suppliers that process personal information on your behalf.
 As of May 2018, your organisation must sign a data processing agreement with all suppliers.
 In case your organisation is not using such agreements already, it is wise to start making arrangements with the external processors.
 Start now, involve the legal department of your organisation, and be GDPR-ready in time!